oscarwallnoefer/Squamata_Mitonuclear_Coevolution/02_mitonuclear_discordance/readme.md

 Each of 2,175 proteins were used as input for AU test, where we compared the topological preference towards the nuclear-based tree or the mitochondrial-based tree.

-All orthologs (both mitochondrial and nuclear proteins) were aligned using MAFFT (--maxiterate 1000 --localpair), and trimmed using TrimAl (-gappyout).
+All orthologs (both mitochondrial and nuclear proteins) were aligned using MAFFT (--maxiterate 1000 --localpair), and trimmed using TrimAl (-automated1).
 For each of the 1,175 alignments, we calculated gene trees as follow:

         iqtree -s trim_aln_[ortholog] -m MFP -B 1000 -T 16